Choosing the wrong business entity.

 Failing to complete annual filings and minutes.

 Incorporation duties do not end with the initial filings.
 Annual maintenance and proper business practices are necessary to keep your business entity in conformity with state and federal law.

 Forming a corporation is the practice of law.
-CPAs are trained in tax matters, but not in legal matters, and invariably there are one or more necessary legal documents that are not completed and/or filed.
+Accountants may be trained in tax matters, but not in legal matters, and invariably there are one or more necessary legal documents that are not completed and/or filed.
 Would you hire an attorney with no tax training to file your corporate tax return?

 Using a legal document center for the incorporation.

-If using a CPA to form your corporation is bad, using a legal document center is far worse.
+If using an accountant to form your corporation is bad, using a legal document center is far worse.
 I have had to repair innumerable corporations formed through one of these companies, and every single time the cost to correct the problems is more expensive than if I had been hired at the start to form the corporation.